pratikshyadash2410/pratikshyadash2410/README.md

 ### 📊 Olist E-Commerce — SQL analysis, extended with a plain-English query tool

-> Seven business questions on 100K+ Brazilian marketplace orders, then an app that lets anyone ask the same kind of question without writing SQL.
+> Seven business questions answered on 100K+ Brazilian marketplace orders — then extended into an AI-powered app that lets anyone ask the same kind of question without writing SQL.

 - Answered revenue, customer behaviour, seller performance and delivery questions in SQL using joins, CTEs, window functions and `CASE`, then reported them in Tableau across sales, customers, products and logistics.
 - Built a Streamlit app where a plain english question returns the generated SQL, the result table, a chart chosen from the shape of the result (KPI, line, pie, bar or scatter), and a short written takeaway.